Ruth Tobias is a former Time Out freelance writer. She specializes in food, drink and lifestyle writing.

 The best things to do in Denver

-From cowboys to climbers and skiers to stoners, Denverites are nothing if not naturally casual.
-But that doesn’t mean the city doesn’t rise to the occasion when it comes to world-class accommodation.
-Visitors hitting town for a dose of mountain culture, to linger over an espresso in our trendy coffee shops or dive into the booming food scene (which includes some of the best ramen in America), have plenty of places to lay their heads.
-These 13 hotels—all in proximity to the best things to do in Denver—go to show that, when it comes to hospitality, the Mile High City is ready for its close-up.
-This article includes affiliate links.
+The Mile High City has more than a mile's worth of charm to spare.
+However, the outdoorsy metropolis also rises to the occasion when it comes to world-class accommodation.
+Visitors hitting the town for a dose of mountain culture, to linger over an espresso in our trendy coffee shops, or dive into the booming food scene (which includes some of the best ramen in America), have plenty of places to lay their heads.
+These hotels – all in proximity to the best things to do in Denver – go to show that, when it comes to hospitality, the Mile High City is ready for its close-up.
+RECOMMENDED: The best Airbnbs near DenverRECOMMENDED: The best restaurants in DenverRECOMMENDED: The best Airbnb cabins in Denver, Colorado This article includes affiliate links.
 These links have no influence on our editorial content.
 For more information, click here.

 The 21 best French restaurants in America